botwiki/botwiki.org/content/events/index.md

 ![Diving gear -- kind of looks like an old school robot](/content/images/illustrations/people-evening.jpg){.float-right}

 A list of upcoming and past events either dedicated to botmaking or those that include relevant sessions.

+Know about an interesting event?
+Send us a [pull request](https://github.com/botwiki/botwiki.org), [an email](mailto:stefan@fourtonfish.com) or [Tweet at us](https://twitter.com/botwikidotorg) (or directly [@fourtonfish](https://twitter.com/fourtonfish)).

 ## Upcoming events